Getting started

 The following terms will be used throughout this documentation:

-• Payments: are card payments, bank transfers or internal account transfers and contain only the information provided by the bank provider.
+• Payments: are card payments, account-to-account bank transfers, cross-border payments or transfers between Yordex accounts.
+They contain only the information provided by the bank provider and not any information provided by you or Yordex (which is all stored in orders).

-• Traders : are businesses or persons, either your customers (so the payers), their employees, beneficiaries or suppliers (payees).
-Both the buyer and the seller of an order are traders.
+• Traders : are businesses, either your customers (so the account owners) or suppliers.
+Every order has a buyer and a seller both of whom are traders.

 You cannot create a payment directly